-- As the ROI is calculated for each strategy and is ranked in order from highest to lowest, consider the following: - If precise numbers are not available for the formula, the ROI team can discern the likeliness of strategy effectiveness by agreeing on the strategy as a high, medium, or low returner. - Consider unintended consequences, conflicts, or costs of ranked strategies. - Consider the interactivity and symmetry of the strategies. - Evaluate the consistency of the alignment of identified strategies with the overall theory of action.
+- As the ROI is calculated for each strategy and is ranked in order from highest to lowest A-ROI, consider the following: - If precise numbers are not available for the formula, the ROI team can discern the likeliness of strategy effectiveness by agreeing on the strategy as a high, medium, or low returner. - Consider unintended consequences, conflicts, or costs of ranked strategies. - Consider the interactivity and symmetry of the strategies. - Consistency of the alignment of identified strategies with the overall theory of action.

-Example 1
+Example

-A-ROI = (Increase in Student Learning) Х (Number of Students Helped) \$ Spent
+A-ROI = (Increase in Student Learning) X (Number of Students Helped) \$ Spent